 Bethesda Brain Injury Lawyer

 Brain injury can have long-term, life-altering consequences for victims and their families.
-If you or your loved one has suffered brain injury because of someone else’s negligence, call Malloy Law Offices, LLC at (888) 607-8690 to speak to a Bethesda Brain Injury attorney today.
-Our trail lawyers have more than 15 years of experience and know how to handle TBI cases.
+If you or your loved one has suffered a brain injury because of someone else’s negligence, call Malloy Law Offices, LLC atto speak to a Bethesda Brain Injury attorney today.
+Our trial lawyers have more than 15 years of experience and know-how to handle TBI cases.

 Why Choose Mallow Law Offices, LLC?

 - We work on a contingency fee basis, allowing injured people access to the legal system and justice.
 We never charge a fee unless we win a recovery for you.